yumparty-project/solana-sniper/README.md

 # solana-sniper

-A token sniping tool for Solana, leveraging Jupiter (Raydium, Orca..etc) for swaps.
+A token sniping tool for Solana, leveraging Jupiter (Raydium, Orca..etc) and Jito MEV for high-performance swaps.

 ## Prerequisites